 the findings of the Committee on its oversight visit to the

-10.1 The implementation of Phase II of the EPWP at provincial and municipal level should be intensified.
-Its designated funding should be applied more efficiently and effectively to produce the necessary skills and job opportunities.
-The National Department of Public Works should ensure this goal is met by the end of the next financial year.
+10.4 The implementation of EPWP II at provincial and municipal levels should be increased and its designated funding should be applied more efficiently and effectively to produce the necessary skills and job opportunities.
+The national Department of Public Works should ensure that this goal is met by the end of the next financial year.

-10.2 The monitoring of the projects by the National and Provincial Departments of Public Works must be substantially improved.
-Assistance by the NDPW’s EPWP branch to municipalities to ensure that the projects are implemented properly in a cost-effective manner must further be intensified.
+10.5 There should be a closer monitoring of the projects by the national and provincial Departments of Public Works, as well as municipalities to ensure that the projects are implemented properly in a cost-effective manner.

-Final acknowledgement goes to the stakeholders in the construction industry who took time off their busy schedules to share their frustrations and, most importantly, come with suggestions on ways of improving the status quo in the industry.
+The Committee also extends a word of appreciation to the stakeholders in the construction industry who took time off their busy schedules to share their frustrations and, most importantly, came with suggestions on ways of improving the status quo in the industry.

 Report to be considered.